-Google News pulls relevant global and locals new sources together to match each and every reader’s interests.
+Google pulls relevant global and local news sources together to match each and every reader’s interests.
 But it doesn’t just show you the news, it has become a one-stop-shop for all news topics that interest you specifically.
 Through artificial intelligence, it learns your behaviours and preferences and displays only the most relevant snippets and links to you.

 With all these benefits now at the front of your mind, how do you get your site onto Google News and become a verified publisher?
 According to Google’s Publisher Centre, the process is rather simple:

-Open search console and verify that you own your website.
+Open the search console and verify that you own your website.

 Request inclusion in the Google News index.